wes-spinks/NC-DMV-Scraper/README.md

 * Currently, it will report all appointments from all locations to you, but that is not necessarily what you want
 * you can restrict it to only a few locations that are within comfortable driving range of where you live, or walking range of where you live
 * you can restrict it to only appointments in timeframes that you want ( e.g. i dont want to wait 3 months for an appointment, so i just waited until someone else's appointment for 3 days from now became available and snatched theirs up )
-* you can make it scrape more, or less, often, with the tradeoff being the annoyance of constant notifications vs the loss of potential opportunity to snatch up a nice appointment
+* you can make it scrape more, or less, often.
+The tradeoff being the annoyance of constant notifications vs the loss of potential opportunity to snatch up a nice appointment

 If you want help with any of those things, make a github issue and i will be glad to help out.
 They should be basic enough though that this is really a chatgpt-able problem.